EggPool/gpg-experiments/README.md

 - Python3
 - air gap secure machine, like a tail distro if you want to use the keys IRL

+`sudo apt install gnupg2 pcscd scdaemon pcsc-tools`

+Ubuntu 16 comes with opensc 15, need 16 mini.
+Use ubuntu 18 or compile from source.

 ## Token initialisation

 - Set the reset, admin and user pin (in that order)